The Future of Truck Driving Jobs

 Regulations over self-driving trucks are far from concrete.
 That’s one reason why we have seen such low adoption rates of the technology.
 There are far too many legal questions over liability.
 States will have their own opinion on who and how much legal responsibilities software and manufactures will have in the event of an accident.
 If there are no national laws to govern, a company would need dozens of permits, licenses, insurance policies and much more.

 The technology itself is also a challenge for adoption further protecting the future of trucking jobs.
 You know how hard it can be to back up an 18-wheeler.
-A human and human judgment is what allows a truck to get into these difficult maneuvers.
+Human and human judgment is what allows a truck to get into these difficult maneuvers.
 And the technology is expensive.
 Imagine going to your carrier and asking for $100,000 (software costs) to update your truck.
 You would be laughed out of the office at best.
 We already see even when self-driving trucks are deployed, there is still a human onboard for oversight and difficult situations

-As discussed before, the growth of online shopping will protect the future of truck industry for years to come.
+As discussed before, the growth of online shopping will protect the future of the truck industry for years to come.
 This is a great opportunity for the future of trucking.
 The discussion for practical adoption of self-driving trucks is using terminals outside of major population centers.
 In the proposed plan, automated truck driving would be used for the long stretches of highway that take you away from your friends and family with little traffic.
 Once the load has been delivered to the terminal, future truck drivers would take the loaded haul into population centers where human judgment is needed most to safely deliver goods to final destinations.
 This would include not just packages to homes but goods to shopping centers such as Home Depot, Wal-Mart, grocery stores and more.

 The future of truck driving jobs is evolving.
 In the short term, truck driving jobs will continue to be in demand.
 The job market will be supported by a growing need for drivers, shrinking workforce through retirement, expensive autonomous trucking technology and lack of regulation.
 The growth of online shopping will put create further demand for trained truck drivers for local deliveries.